AdobeDocs/experience-manager-screens.en/help/using/mobile-network-router.md

 # Mobile Network with Mobile Data Router and Active Network Components {#mobile-network-setup}

 Adobe AEM Screens Players can also be connected using Mobile or cellular networks running at least a 3G network.

 Within the AEM Screens, the required content is physically downloaded to the player controller or computer and properly stored within the underlying Operating System.
 Therefore, the given bandwidth only impacts the initial download times and does not influence the Display Systems performance at all.

-The Benefit of this Setup is that the Mobile Router can be placed in a optimized spot to ensure best available Network coverage.
+The benefit of this Setup is that the Mobile Router can be placed in a optimized spot to ensure best available network coverage.
 This is usually in an elevated and open position with as less surrounding concrete or metal construction as possible.
-This SetUp allows AEM Screen Users a great flexibility as there is no landline required to connect AEM Screens.
+This SetUp allows AEM Screen users flexibility as there is no landline required to connect to AEM Screens.

+The following diagram shows the Mobile Network with Mobile Data Router and Active Network Components configuration and contains an Internet Access of any of the AEM Screens controllers by direct Internet Access using an own 3/4/5G Data Link.

 ![](/help/using/assets/mobile-network-1.png)